kel1y/Taskforce/README.md

 explanations of the approach I took: I used two pointers method.
 The idea is to maintain pointers that point to the first and last value of a subarray.
-On each turn, the left pointer moves one step to the right, and the right pointer moves to the right as long as the resulting subarray sum is at most x.
-If the sum becomes exactly x, a solution has been found
+On each turn, the left pointer moves one step to the right, and the right pointer moves to the right as long as the resulting subarray sum is at most the target.
+If the sum becomes exactly target, a solution has been found

 How run Subarray sum algorthim:
 1. First install node.js